 I could go back a long way, as I’m sure everything we’ve done has led to where we are today.
 However, I think starting in 2008, at the start of the recession, makes sense.
 At that time we live in Michigan, near Detroit.

-At that time, I was a photographer specializing in architectural and interior photography, while my wife, Shelby, worked in marketing for a textile manufacturer.
+I was a photographer specializing in architectural and interior photography, while my wife, Shelby, worked in marketing for a textile manufacturer.
 Just before the big recession Shelby was ready for a change, and considering our mortgage was $556 per month, I suggested she quit.
 So she did.
 Shortly after quitting the economy crashed, and my upcoming architectural and interior photography shoots were postponed or cancelled.
 Shelby received a job offer at a design firm in the D.C. area, so we moved to Maryland in January of 2008.

 The job ended up not working out as hoped.
 The hours were long, the stress was high.
 D.C. has awful weather and worse traffic.
 Shelby stuck it out at the job, and I started contracting for the USDA, a local startup publication, and did some photography.

 That May, I was recruited by a startup in Denver as senior UI Engineer.
 I had never worked full-time in software, but the offer was good.
 Also we loved mountain biking, hiking, skiing, and snowboarding, and had traveled several times to Colorado on vacation.
-It was hard to say no to a job in Denver, paying good money, and with good benefits.
+It was hard to say no to a job in Denver, paying good money, and benefits.

-We arrived in Denver in July of 2008, right in the midst of record setting summer of 90 degree or higher days.
+We arrived in Denver in July of 2008, right in the midst of record setting summer of the most 90 degree or higher days.
 This was also right before the Democratic National Convention.
 Denver was becoming a new center of tech startups and the new place “young people go to retire”.

 Initially, after living in Metro Detroit, and the D.C. area, Denver felt small.
 When the wind blew from the north, it smelled like cow manure and/or dog food (a Purina factory is on the northeast side of town), and downtown seemed like a sea of surface parking lots.
 The city quickly grew on us however (it also quickly grew).
 Soon, we couldn’t imagine leaving.
 It was, we decided, the best place we had lived yet.
 We had both lived in Michigan, Maryland, and Oregon.
 I had also lived in Colorado once before , as well as Wisconsin.
 Shelby had also lived in the Bay Area, long before the tech industry turned it into what it is today.
 Denver was tops as far as we were concerned.
 We knew it wasn’t perfect, but it was pretty darn good.